ampproject/amphtml/README.md

 </details>

-[AMP](https://amp.dev) is a web component framework for easily creating user-first websites, stories, ads, emails and more.
+[AMP](https://amp.dev) is a web component framework for easily creating user-first websites, stories, ads, emails and much more.

 AMP is an open source project, and we'd love your help making it better!

 ## Want to know more about AMP?

--   [amp.dev](https://amp.dev) is the best place to learn more about AMP--and of course the site is made using AMP!
+-   [amp.dev](https://amp.dev) is the best place to learn more about AMP--and ofcourse the site is made using AMP!
 -   For developers using AMP, amp.dev includes
     -   [guides and tutorials](https://amp.dev/documentation/guides-and-tutorials/)
     -   [examples](https://amp.dev/documentation/examples/)